fpalomo/king-kata-di/Readme-group-2.md

 --

-Entity C object expects a request with the next parameters:
+EntityC_Driver's method expects a request with the next parameters:

 * client_id : is the same concept as merchant_id in Entity A and B . the value is "988123xAbC"
 * client_transaction: same concept as merchant_transaction_id in Entity A.